wu-lee/rushkoff-archive/docs/_articles/the-ufo-phenomenon-douglas-rushkoff.md

 JC: OK well, you know, you've answered my questions.
 I really appreciate it.

-Oh, sure ...
+DR: Oh, sure...

 JC: It's been a lot of fun.

-DR: What's your sense-do you really think there's UFOs?
+DR: What's your sense--do you really think there's UFOs?

 JC: Well, you knaw, I've had some personal experience an